bithippie/bithippie.github.io/_pages/serendipity.markdown

 * How might we sustainably improve the quality and diversity of ecosystems without requiring massive external inputs?
 * How might we remove the vast amount of [macro and micro] plastic in our water?
 * How might we decentralize farming and make it easy for hobbyists to provide nutritious food to their households and local communities?
+* How might we combat climate change?
-* How might we make it a human right to explore the richness that is our world?
+* How might we make it affordable for people to explore the richness of our world?

 ## Here are some of my bucket list items in no particular order.
 * 🥇 Complete my first Half Ironman.
 I currently have my eyes set on [Melbourne](https://www.ironman.com/im703-melbourne).